andrewpillar/book/readme.md

 command,

     $ book pub -f pdf dracula.mom
+    dracula.pdf

 Individual chapters of a manuscript can be published via passing the chapter names as additional arguments,

-    $ book pub -f pdf dracula.mom "CHAPTER ONE"
+    $ book pub -f pdf dracula.mom "CHAPTER ONE" dracula-chapter-1.pdf

 Chapter numbers can also be given in lieu of chapter titles,

     $ book pub -f pdf dracula.mom 1
+    dracula-chapter-1.pdf

+The `pub` command will print out the name of the published manuscript as the only output upon success.
+If chapters were specified then the name will be formatted to reflect that.
+For example,

+    $ book pub -f pdf dracula.mom 1 2
+    dracula-chapters-1-to-2.pdf

 ## PDF